 - Fulfilled the relevant national requirements for certification in the field of specialisation – see below for UKCP requirements

-- Been recommended as ready by their Principal Supervisor
+- Recommended as ready by their Principal Supervisor

 - Fulfilled the minimum requirement of 2,000 hours made up as follows: